 A: Hospitals currently undertake a Community Health Needs assessment, which is a very thorough and detailed assessment of the health needs in their service area.
-The CHNA ensures that hospitals support efforts that are indeed a community priority.
-Setting a threshold for other community investments would detract from the hospital's core purpose - providing health care services.
-Hospitals often play a significant role in partnering with local governments, businesses, and other stakeholders on critical projects.
-But these decisions should be made locally, not by state mandates in Indianapolis.

-Requiring a set percentage also assumes that hospitals have no fluctuations in investment income and earnings, which is inaccurate.
-This would be especially problematic for rural, not-for-profit hospitals and those that serve impoverished communities.
-These facilities are very fragile, and for many, it is a daily struggle to continue to provide services.
-Setting an arbitrary level could mean the difference between keeping the doors open or closing them altogether.
+The CHNA ensures that hospitals are supporting efforts that are truly a community priority.
+Setting a threshold for other community investments would detract from the hospital's core purpose - which is to provide health care services.
+Hospitals often do play a major role in partnering with local governments, businesses and other stakeholders on key projects.
+But these decisions should be made at the local level, not by state mandates in Indianapolis.
+Requiring a set percentage also assumes that hospitals have no fluctuations in investment income and earnings, which is not accurate.
+This would be especially problematic for rural not-for-profit hospitals as well as those that serve impoverished communities.
+These facilities are very fragile and for many it is a daily struggle to continue to provide services.
+Setting an arbitrary level could well mean the difference between keeping the doors open or closing altogether.